jpalardy/jpalardy.github.io/_posts/2016-04-05-awk-tutorial-part-1.markdown

 Alternatively, `awk '{print $2}' netflix.tsv` would have given us the same result.
 For this tutorial, I use `cat` to visually separate the input data from the AWK program itself.
-This also emphasizes that AWK can treat any input and not just existing files.
+Using `cat` also emphasizes that AWK can treat any input and not just existing files.

 * `{print $2}` to print the 2nd column